-The market is robust with strong and steady demand and The prices of this oil have seen a gradual decline; it is assumed competitive prices.
-There is an unremitting and improving supply to be attributed to an oversupply of vetiver oil from Java in the of steam distilled massoia bark oil (50-60% C10 lactone) both past month or so.
-Farmers and distillers are feeling the brunt from the source, and in Java.
-This has not necessarily resulted in of it.
-Demand continues to remain firm.
-On the brighter side, it a better product.
-However, it has definitely overtaken last year's is important to note that Haiti's increasing strength in vetiver oil figures of CO2 extracted volumes.
-Market dynamics have taken has allowed for a balance in the pricing of this product.
-Otherwise interesting twists and turns and 2019 promises to throw up exciting pricing has been on an upward trend for the past few years.
-Van developments for massoia bark oil.
-Aroma is now producing vetiver CO2 extract; a product that is far more exciting given the superior olfactory profile.
+The market is robust with strong and steady demand and competitive prices.
+There is an unremitting and improving supply of steam distilled massoia bark oil (50-60% C10 lactone) both from the source, and in Java.
+This has not necessarily resulted in a better product.
+However, it has definitely overtaken last year's figures of CO2 extracted volumes.
+Market dynamics have taken interesting twists and turns and 2019 promises to throw up exciting developments for massoia bark oil.

-LUSD 400.00 - 700.00 /kilo
+📥 USD 400.00 - 700.00 /kilo